 Our first priority is to invest in the business.
 This includes deploying capital to attract high quality assets into our system, investing in select technology improvements across our business that further our strategic objectives and competitive position, brand refresh programs to improve quality and protect brand equity, business acquisitions that are accretive and strategically enhancing to our business, and/or other strategic initiatives.
 We also expect to maintain a regular dividend payment.
-Excess cash generated beyond these needs would be available for enhanced stockholder return in the form of stock repurchases.
+Excess cash generated beyond these needs is expected to be available for enhanced stockholder return in the form of stock repurchases or potential acquisitions from time to time.

-During 2021, we spent \$37 million on capital expenditures, primarily related to information technology.
-During 2022, we anticipate spending approximately \$45 million on capital expenditures.
+During 2022, we spent \$39 million on capital expenditures, primarily related to information technology, including digital innovation.
+During 2023, we anticipate spending approximately \$35 million on capital expenditures.

-In addition, during 2021, we spent \$30 million, net of repayments on development advance notes.
-During 2022, we anticipate spending approximately \$55 million on development advance notes.
-We may also provide other forms of financial support.
+In addition, during 2022, we spent \$48 million, net of repayments, on development advance notes.
+During 2023, we anticipate spending approximately \$60 million on development advance notes.
+We may also provide other forms of financial support such as enhanced credit support to further assist in the growth of our business.

-We expect all our cash needs to be funded from cash on hand and cash generated through operations, and/or availability under our revolving credit facility.
+We expect all our cash needs to be funded from cash on hand and cash generated through operations, and/or availability under our revolving credit facility and, if needed and available, new debt incurrence.